pyiron/executorlib/README.md

     fs = exe.submit(calc, 3, resource_dict={"cores": 2})
     print(fs.result())
 ```
-In this case the Python simple queuing system adapter (pysqa) is used to submit the `calc()` function to the SLURM job
+In this case the [Python simple queuing system adapter (pysqa)](https://pysqa.readthedocs.io) is used to submit the
-scheduler and request an allocation with two CPU cores for the execution of the function - [HPC Submission Mode]().
+`calc()` function to the [SLURM](https://slurm.schedmd.com) job scheduler and request an allocation with two CPU cores
+for the execution of the function - [HPC Submission Mode]().
+In the background the [sbatch](https://slurm.schedmd.com/sbatch.html)
-In the background the `sbatch` command is used to request the allocation.
+command is used to request the allocation to execute the Python function.

-Within a given SLURM allocation executorlib can also be used to assign a subset of the available computing resources to
+Within a given [SLURM](https://slurm.schedmd.com) allocation executorlib can also be used to assign a subset of the
-execute a given Python function.
-In terms of the SLURM commands this functionality internally uses the `srun` command.
+available computing resources to execute a given Python function.
+In terms of the [SLURM](https://slurm.schedmd.com)
+commands, this functionality internally uses the [srun](https://slurm.schedmd.com/srun.html) command to receive a subset
+of the resources of a given queuing system allocation.
 ```python
 from executorlib import Executor